 Several other states have enacted laws requiring remote vendors to notify resident purchasers in those states of their obligation to pay a use tax on their purchases and, in some instances, to report untaxed purchases to the state tax authorities.
-In Colorado, a federal court on constitutional grounds granted a preliminary injunction against the state's enforcement of its tax-notice and reporting law.
+In Colorado, a federal court on constitutional grounds granted a preliminary injunction against the state's enforcement of its taxnotice and reporting law.
 Colorado appealed, and the injunction was overturned on jurisdictional grounds.
 The ruling is being appealed to the United States Supreme Court, and the plaintiff has also commenced an action in Colorado state court, challenging the law.
 The Colorado state court has issued a preliminary injunction suspending the law's enforcement on constitutional grounds.
 In February 2014, another bill was introduced in the Colorado House of Representatives that would require retailers without a physical presence in Colorado to collect and remit state sales taxes if they engage in any activity in connection with the selling, leasing or delivery of tangible personal property or taxable services within the state.
-Other states have enacted similar legislation and more states may enact these laws.
+Other states have enacted similar legislation and more states may enact these laws, or other laws to force or encourage through economic pressures remote retailers to collect and remit sales tax, despite constitutional prohibitions.
 Such laws could harm our business by imposing unreasonable notice burdens upon us, by interposing burdensome transaction notices that negatively affect conversion, or by discouraging customer purchases by requiring detailed purchase reporting.